joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 | Speed Limit 130 km/h | Road work |
 | Priority road        | Yield |

-The model was able to correctly guess 1 of the 5 traffic signs, which gives an accuracy of 20%.
+The model was able to correctly guess 1 of the 5 traffic signs, which gives an accuracy of 20% compared to a testing accuracy of ~95%.
 Two of the images in the custom set, the `Speed limit 130km/h` and `Priority road` were expected to be falsely predicted as the first does not exist in the test set and the second is not of good quality for the model.
 However the model did list the correct label in the top 5 softmaxes for 4 of the images.
-I think this is quite good concidering the quality of the images.
+Keeping this in mind an accuracy 0f 20% is quite good concidering the quality of the images.

 #### 3. Describe how certain the model is when predicting on each of the five new images